maherabdelsamie/ATH-vs-QM-simulations/README.md

 2. To quantify and analyze the differences between ATH-modified and standard quantum dynamics across a range of system parameters, including qubit number, energy scales, and evolution times.

-3. To test specific ATH predictions regarding entropy scaling, phase-entropy coupling, and coherence preservation through rigorous statistical analysis of simulation results.
+3. To test specific ATH predictions regarding entropy scaling, phase-entropy coupling, and coherence preservation through statistical analysis of simulation results.

 This computational approach not only provides a testbed for ATH's theoretical predictions but also offers insights into potential experimental implementations that could definitively validate or challenge the hypothesis.
 Furthermore, by exploring the emergence of complexity and order through time's proposed active properties, our study contributes to the broader understanding of quantum-to-classical transition and the fundamental nature of time in physical theory.